Skip to content

 Buy your rufiyaa now

-Republic of Maldives currency
+Maldives foreign currency

-Bank notes in the Maldives
+Banknotes in the Maldives

 The official currency of the Maldives is the Maldivian Rufiyaa (MVR, Rf), issued and regulated by the Maldives Monetary Authority, the country’s central bank.

-Banknotes come in 5, 10, 20, 50, 100, 500, and 1000 Maldivian rufiyaa, each with a distinct denomination value, colour, and design.
+Banknotes come in denominations of 5, 10, 20, 50, 100, 500, and 1000 Maldivian rufiyaa, each with a distinct value, colour, and design.

 Be mindful of the condition of Maldives money, and watch out for fake notes.